 User interface (UI) design encompasses everything from the accessibility and usability of a product to its graphics and typography.
 Accessibility and usability may sound like we’re back in IA territory — and there is a touch of overlap — but they’re different.
 In UI, accessibility is about how readable and understandable the screens are.
 Usability encompasses things like finding the menu or the next button to click.

 Good UI is all about function and beauty.
 Customers need to be able to accomplish tasks easily and intuitively.
 They don’t want to read pages of instructions – or any instructions, really.
 They want to be able to figure it out on their own.
 Aesthetics are secondary to this, but they’re still of vital importance.
 A beautifully designed site or software is a joy to use, but only if the customer can figure out how to use it.

 The end goal of great IA and UI design is the overall user experience, or UX, which is all about the emotion that people feel while using the product and, by extension, how they feel about the company.

-Darren Northcott at UX booth defines it best.
+Darren Northcott at UX Booth defines it best.
 “Essentially, UX designers work to make things more profound, targeting their users on an emotional level.”
 The emotion that a UX designer strives to create depends on the product, service, or goal.
-For example, a website that seeks donations for orphans in Afghanistan will aim for a starkly different emotion than, say, the next Candy Crush app.
+For example, a website that seeks donations for orphans will aim for a starkly different emotion than, say, the next Candy Crush app.

 The reason that both of these products inspired such adulation is that the designers cashed in on previous products’ user experience.
 People remember how they felt while holding and using their last iPhone, just as they remember all of the great times they had while watching “Star Wars.”
 In short, it’s the feeling that stuck with them and made them loyal to the franchise.
 That’s what awesome UX is.